yachnytskyi/base-go/readme.md

 quickly running this application.

 We will not be adding any critical keys directly to the `.env.dev` file.
 However, we will eventually  refer to
 access key files in `.env.dev`.
-Make sure to add these key files to your `.gitignore`
+Make sure to add these key files to your `.gitignore`.

 ## From the project root director, run: